zhenry9/dweet2ser-old/README.md

 ## Installation
 ### Python environment
-This package is not yet published on PyPI, but you can use pip to install the github repository.
+This package is not yet published on PyPI, but you can use pip to install the github repository:

 `pip install git+https://github.com/zhenry9/dweet2ser.git#egg=dweet2ser`